- Corporate and Business Organizations

 - 1/25/2012Scott Ziance, a partner in the firm’s Columbus office, was featured in a Columbus Dispatch story regarding the economic development incentives that will be used by JobsOhio, the state’s new privately run job creation agency.

-- 10/22/2013Vorys partner Scott Ziance will be speaking at the Greater Ohio Policy Center & Thriving Communities Institute’s Revitalizing Ohio’s Vacant Properties Conference on October 22, 2013.
+- 10/22/2013Vorys partner Scott Ziance spoke at the Greater Ohio Policy Center & Thriving Communities Institute’s Revitalizing Ohio’s Vacant Properties Conference on October 22, 2013.

 - 1/29/2013Several Vorys attorneys spoke at the 22nd Annual Ohio State Tax Conference, that took place on Tuesday and Wednesday, January 29-30, 2013.